csmsoftware/Programming-for-data-analysis-tutorial-Matlab-R-Python/programming-fundamentals.md

 In the introduction below, the syntax is python.

 ## Commands
 Python, Matlab, and R are interpreted languages.
-That means the code is interpreted at run time (there's no pre-compiling).
+That means the code is interpreted at run-time (there's no pre-compiling).
 Commands are given to the interpreter, either as a 'script', or in an interactive session.
 The interpreter 'interprets' the code, translate it to binary CPU instructions, executes these instructions, and returns the result (if any).

 ## Variables & Datatypes
 During execution, the instructions often need to access and manipulate data stored in memory.

-Variables are named locations of the data in the memory, are of a specific 'datatype' have a value assigned to them.
+Variables are named locations of the data in the memory, are of a specific 'datatype', and have a value assigned to them.

 ### Simple datatypes